Mahesh-1503/BackEnd-Learning/Section-8/ExamplanationNotes.md

-Got it!
-Here’s a **beginner-friendly, condition-based route-level middleware** example in Express.js.
+A **beginner-friendly, condition-based route-level middleware** example in Express.js.

 ---